Monthly Archives: October 2010

 Mori Lee 2010 Bridal Collection

-AdvertisementsYour search for traditional and original bridal gowns and wedding dresses has lead to you Mori Lee 2010, the award winning designers and creators of dresses which are the epitome of elegance.
+Your search for traditional and original bridal gowns and wedding dresses has lead to you Mori Lee 2010, the award winning designers and creators of dresses which are the epitome of elegance.
 Glistening with hand sewn Swarovski crystals or uniquely crafted for fit, these bridal and wedding dresses allow your unique spirit to shine on the most important day of your life.

--
+- Print (Opens in new window) Print

 Alfred Sung Signature 2011 Bridal Collection

-AdvertisementsAlfred Sung is a Canadian fashion designer, producing apparel, fragrance, accessories and home fashions for women and men.
+Alfred Sung is a Canadian fashion designer, producing apparel, fragrance, accessories and home fashions for women and men.
 He was born in Shanghai and raised in Hong Kong.
 Sung is the brother of late Hong Kong actress Lydia Shum.

--
+- Print (Opens in new window) Print

 FashionBride interview with Jenny Lu from Albeit

-Advertisements Albeit is the vision of renowned up-and-coming designer, Jenny Lu; to push beyond contemporary concepts and styles of jewelry by redefining what classic is.
-The product is original and delicate with a sleek sophistication that not only enhances the wearer’s outfit, but also reflects a philosophy of life and style.
-It is elegant and understated, yet feminine, playful, and distinct.To find out more about her work and personal style, but also about some great wedding tips, we talked to Jenny and made up this amazing interview.
+To find out more about her work and personal style, but also about some great wedding tips, we talked to Jenny and made up this amazing interview.
 Read along and enjoy all these precious info!

 1. When did you decided to become a designer and why did you find this domain interesting?